projectblacklight/arclight/README.md

 ## Usage

 Arclight is a Ruby gem designed to work with archival data.
-It can be installed on a server or virtual server and runs at the usual ruby web address.
+It can be installed on a server or virtual server.
 Once running, finding aids in the form of archival collection data can be imported into Arclight through an indexing process.
 Institutional and repositories data can also be added to Arclight (Currently this requires a developer.
 Configuration pages will be added for this in future versions).
 Additional finding aids can be added at any time.

 After data indexing, Arclight can to be used to search, browse, and display the repositories (sets of collections), collections, and components within collections.
 Globally available search allows filtering on several types of terms (Keyword, Name, Place, etc.).
 Once a search is begun, it can be further narrowed using facets on the left side of the search page.
 Selecting a search result goes directly to that results show or display page.
 Also global available are buttons for Repositories and Collections which can be used an any time.